National Endowment for the Humanities (NEH) - Division of Public Programs

 NEH invites projects related to its Standing Together initiative, which encourages projects related to war and military service.

-Humanities and science and technology:
+Humanities and science and technology

 The humanities offer significant insight into scientific discovery, scientific thinking, and the historical, cultural, and ethical implications of various technologies.
 The Division of Public Programs encourages projects that examine connections between the humanities and science and technology.
 Projects might, for example, provide the historical and social contexts for scientific developments.
 They might illuminate how science is produced and scientific information is consumed, analyze how technological innovation helps reshape our understanding of our place in the world, or discuss the ethical and political implications of scientific and technological developments.
-Proposals must demonstrate sound humanities and science scholarship.
-Projects must involve collaboration between the project team and advisers drawn from both the humanities and the sciences.

 In addition, NEH especially encourages projects that include Native American organizations and communities as lead applicants and project partners.